ServiceCanada/cens/setup.md

 `user` User name to access at the service.
 Default: none, it must be set `password` Password to access at the service.
 Default: none, it must be set

+`subscode` Bypasses subscode and Notify client if set.
+Default: `undefined`

 `topicCacheLimit`  Cache limit of number topic kept in memory.
 Default: `50` `notifyCacheLimit` Cache limit of number Notify client kept in memory.
 Default: `40`

 `flushAccessCode` Private code to allow to flush the cache.
 Default: undefined `flushAccessCode2` Private second code to allow to flush the cache.
 Default: undefined